 The aromas coming from the kitchen were totally tantalizing.
 Our taste buds were going crazy awaiting the rich apple and cinnamon combo on hot right-out-of-the-oven whole wheat bread!

 This recipe is so simple, but the secret is fresh, tart (baking) apples, not the sweeter, eating out-of-hand kind.

-Also, you could probably put it into a crock pot by doubling or tripling the recipe and adding extra liquid to go overnight on low.
+For a crock pot version, you can also put it into a crock pot by doubling or tripling the recipe and adding 1/4 c. extra liquid to go overnight on low.

-- 4-5 lbs. (or a 5 lb. bag will do) tart pie apples, cored and cut into chunks.
-Leave unpeeled if un-sprayed and you have a stick blender (why go to the extra work and waste the food?).
+- 4-5 lbs. (a 5 lb. bag will do) tart pie apples, cored and cut into chunks.
+Granny Smiths are ideal.
+Leave unpeeled if un-sprayed and you have a stick blender (why go to the extra work?).
 Cut out any bad spots.